 Use mask testing to test your waveforms for time or amplitude violations against a predefined industry standard or a user-defined mask.
 Mask testing counts waveform samples (called hits or violations) that occur inside of a specific area (the mask).
-In addition, if there are mask violations, the instrument displays the ratio of mask hits to the total number of samples acquired in the unit interval for which the mask applies.

-This instrument provides many predefined standard masks (including Ethernet, SONET/SDH, and Fiber Channel (optical and electrical)).

-You can use the application mask edit tools to create a user-defined mask or import a custom mask from a file.
-See the application help file for more information.
+This instrument provides many predefined standard masks (including Ethernet, SONET/SDH, and Fiber Channel (Optical and Electrical)).
+You can also use the mask edit tools to create a custom mask.